hydroflux/abstractor-ws/BACKLOG.md

 - [ ] 'record_comments' function was moved in order to add the 'multiple_documents' comment before checking the image status in case of double comments being added; the current script logic needs to be updated because it looks very messy and doesn't flow well as is
 - [ ] Update the 'build_document_download_information' function after the above is fixed
 - [ ] Moved the document download value setter in the 'download' script into the 'download_document' function in order to integrate the 'prepare_for_download' function from the 'initialization' script--currently placement isn't great, should be integrated into the 'prepare_for_download' function somehow
+- [ ] Update 'multiple_documents' download in the 'download' script -- the multiple document download has broken at some point during refactoring => only encounters the error with "book_and_page" (and presumably "volume_and_page" document types)

 ### Iguana To Do